-Third quarter consolidated sales increased 5.0% to \$511.5 million led by same store sales gains in Canadian and International Operations and new stores in Canadian Operations.
-Excluding the foreign exchange impact, consolidated sales increased 3.5% and were up 3.0%1 on a same store basis.
-Food sales1 increased 1.3% and were up 2.2% on a same store basis and general merchandise sales1 increased 10.0% and were up 6.8% on a same store basis.
-These gains were partially offset by the impact of stores which had not yet reopened as a result of hurricanes in the Caribbean in the third quarter last year and the closure of a Cost-U-Less ("CUL") store in Kauai, Hawaii in the first quarter this year.
+Fourth quarter consolidated sales increased 7.1% to \$532.5 million led by same store sales gains in International Operations, the impact of foreign exchange on the translation of International Operations sales and new stores in Canadian Operations.
+The early issuance of the February Supplemental Nutrition Assistance Program ("SNAP") benefit payments in January due to the U.S. Government shutdown and the re-opening of two stores in the British Virgin Islands that were previously closed as a result of the hurricanes last year were also factors contributing to the sales gains in International Operations.
+Excluding the foreign exchange impact, consolidated sales increased 4.5% and were up 4.0% on a same store basis.
+Food sales increased 4.6% and were up 4.6% on a same store basis and general merchandise sales1 increased 3.5% and were up 2.0% on a same store basis.
+These gains were partially offset by the temporary closure of a NorthMart store in Igaluit, Nunavut due to a fire and the disposition of a standalone Tim Hortons in Canadian Operations, and the closure of a Cost-U-Less ("CUL") store in Kauai, Hawaii in the first quarter this year.